evan-erdos/trail-of-cthulhu/story/act-0/index.md

 act:     0
 ---

-A village in North Africa reports strange sleep problems.
+The **[Players][]** are studying late antiquity Roman ruins in Northern Africa, under the tutelage of **[Professor Cameron Trenton Birchwell][birchwell]**, an academic doctor, sent to the area to diagnose a rash of sleep disturbances, reported by many local tribes.
-**[Professor Birchwell][]** begins to act erratically.
+Shortly into the expedition, the **[Professor][]** begins to act erratically.
+A fire breaks out at their lab, and the **[Players][]** are left to pick up the pieces.
-The **[Players][]** take part in a strange ritual, and become trapped in strange ruins.
+They take part in a strange ritual, and are trapped in strange ruins.
-They travel to a hidden Observatory in the jungle, and then must find the Soviet base to avert catastrophe.
+After they escape, they travel to a hidden Observatory in the jungle, and learn a horrible secret about the Soviet presence in North Africa.

 {% include refs.md %}